dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 matches and some additional statistics would be required (e.g. counts for matched-partially-malformed, unmatched-partially-malformed, completely-malformed).

+NOTE: Note that within these definitions a message that contained an unrecognised OPCODE or RR code would be treated as malformed.
+It may be the case that the OPCODE/RR is not recognised just because the implementation does not support it yet, rather than it not being standardized.
+For the case of unrecognised OPCODES the message may be parsable (for example, if it has a format similar enough to the one described in [@!RFC1035]) or it may not.
+Similarly for unrecognised RR types the RDATA can still be stored, but the collector will not be able to process it to remove, for example, name compression pointers.

 QUESTION: There has been no feedback to date requesting further work on the processing partially malformed messages.
 The editors are